 4. Marketplaces give you an audience

 Wherever you choose to sell your work, you need it to be seen.
 If you sell through your own website, visitors to your shop will be a mix of those who find you through search engines like Google, those who come direct (maybe after a recommendation), those who are referred from elsewhere (a blog post, for example) and those who come as a result of your own marketing efforts (through social media etc).
 You have to work hard to drive people to your site.

-The same applies if you have a shop on a marketplace, but marketplaces offer the additional advantage of having their own footfall – on Folksy that’s ¼ million of people every month – and those people are looking for handmade products like yours!
+The same applies if you have a shop on a marketplace, but marketplaces offer the additional advantage of having their own footfall – on Folksy that’s over 200,000 people every month – and those people are looking for handmade products like yours!